xrdocs/xrdocs.github.io/_getting-started/2016-06-13-generate-api-key-iosxr-vagrant-private-beta.md

    <{{ site.url }}/getting-started/iosxr-vagrant-beta>

+   **You will get a confirmation email from us stating that you have been granted access**

-*  Now browse to the artifactory that houses the vagrant box, here:
+*  Once you have access, browse to the artifactory that houses the vagrant box, here:

    <http://devhub.cisco.com/artifactory/webapp/#/login>